twilson63/permaweb-cookbook/docs/src/fundamentals/decentralized-computing/hyperbeam/lua-serverless.md

 HyperBEAM's `~lua@5.3a` device enables you to run serverless Lua functions with permanent availability, instant execution, and cryptographic verification.
 Unlike traditional serverless platforms, your functions are deployed permanently to Arweave and executed on the decentralized HyperBEAM network.

+The device uses [Luerl](https://luerl.org/), an implementation of Lua 5.3 in Erlang, which provides excellent sandboxing but has some differences from standard Lua implementations.
+Most standard Lua functions work as expected, but some features may behave differently.

 ## How HyperBEAM Lua Works

 HyperBEAM executes Lua functions through HTTP requests using a specific URL structure: